8thcoder/testinggit/readme.md

 # Hello this is a heading
 And this is the content
-This is the lates writing lmao
+This is the latest writing lmao
 Hello, this is me the next day.